codeuniversity/student-council/statute/statute.md

 6. Entrepreneurship,
 7. Partnerships.

-The three student members of the Senate are elected pursuant to § 16(2).
-Where feasible, Senate mandates should be held by members of the Student Council; if not possible, they may be held by other students.
-Senate members are not separate seats in the Student Council.
+The student representatives in CODEs Academic Senate are elected pursuant to § 16(2).
+Student representatives in the Academic Senate can be; but are not required to be members of the Student Council.

 (5) Student members appointed to university committees (Research Commission, Commission for Quality Assurance in Project-Based Learning, Board of Examiners, Admissions Committee, Strategy & Development, Alumni) are not ex officio members of the Student Council.
 They shall coordinate with the Council and may be invited as guests (§ 18(5)).